go-nunu/nunu-layout-advanced/README.md

 nunu create all user
 ```

-These commands will create components named `UserHandler`, `UserService`, `UserDao` and `UserModel`, respectively, and place them in the correct directories.
+These commands will create components named `UserHandler`, `UserService`, `UserDao`, and `UserModel` respectively and place them in the correct directories.

 ### Starting the Project